How to connect with Climate FieldView via Leaf

 with the following JSON body:

 The client_redirect_url is the URL CNHi will send the user to after authentication.
 Remember that this URL must be set in the application creation (or editing the application’s configurations).
+The "production" parameter defaults to false since new applications in CNHi are in their stage environment by default, set it to true if you already promoted your application to production.

 Leaf will return you a URL that you can send your user to, so the user can authorize access to their data and be redirected to your app.